Telocel-Labs/Trident/README.md

 ## The Problem

-Soroban's RPC node is intentionally thin.
-No long-term storage, no historical queries, no filtering.
-That's a reasonable protocol decision — but it means every developer building on Stellar has to build their own event pipeline from scratch.
+Soroban's RPC node is intentionally thin — no long-term event storage, no historical queries, no filtering.
+That's a reasonable protocol decision, but it forces every developer building on Stellar to solve the same infrastructure problem before they can build their actual product.
+Every serious team ends up writing their own event streaming pipeline, their own database schema, their own parser — in isolation, with no shared guarantees, and no easy recovery when something breaks.

-Every team.
-Same problem.
-Every time.

 Every mature smart contract ecosystem has solved this exactly once: